ClickHouse/ClickHouse/docs/en/sql-reference/table-functions/sqlite.md

 ## sqlite {#sqlite}

-Allows to performed queries on data that is stored in the `SQLite` database.
+Allows to perform queries on a data stored in an [SQLite](../../engines/database-engines/sqlite.md) database.

 **Syntax**